 Commonly these mechanical problems in the neck which lead to headache are generated as a result of poor posture, weak core or stabilising muscles of the neck and shoulder girdle, trauma or degenerative spinal changes.

 Treatment of Headache Originating from the Neck

 The first phase of treatment for headache arising from the neck involves restoring normal upper cervical mechanics.
-This is generally achieved through massage stretching and joint mobilisation by your physiotherapist.
+This is generally achieved through massage, stretching and joint mobilisation by your physiotherapist.
 Acupuncture can also be very effective in releasing tight, painful trigger points in the muscle.
-By restoring normal mechanics there is a decrease stress and strain on sensitive soft tissue in the neck and a decrease in the information being sent from the neck to the trigemino cervical muscles and a resultant decrease in the hypersensitivity of the pathway.
+By restoring normal mechanics there is a decrease in stress and strain on sensitive soft tissue in the neck and a decrease in the information being sent from the neck to the trigemino-cervical muscles and a resultant decrease in the hypersensitivity of the pathway.
 Under these circumstances there is a normalisation of signal processing in the brain and a decrease in headache symptoms.

 The second phase of treatment involves removing or reducing the initial cause of the problems in the upper cervical spine.
 This usually involves postural correction in conjunction with strength, stability and range of motion exercises for the neck to maintain normal spinal mechanics.
 This is done in order to prevent headache symptoms from recurring in the future and also to decrease excessive wear on the joints of the neck as a result of poor loading.